chaxiaowu95/INFORMATIONCOLLECTION/README.md

 [2] Christopher J.C.
 Burges, *From RankNet to LambdaRank to LambdaMART: An Overview*

 # Acknowledgments
-This project gets inspirations from the following
+This project gets inspirations from the following p